vesoft-inc/nebula-importer/README.md

 If the `csv.withHeader` is set to `false`, the CSV file only contains the data (no descriptions of the first row).
 Example of vertices and edges are as follow:

 The first two columns indicate source vertex and dest vertex ID, the third is the property, corresponding to choose.likeness in the configuration file.
-(If ranking is included, put the values in the third column.
+(If ranking is included, the third column should be rankings.
 The properties should follow behind ranking column.)

 ## CSV Data Example

-There will be two csv data formats supported in the future.
-But now please use the first format which has no header line in your csv data file.
+There will be two CSV data formats supported in the future.
+But now please use the first format which has no header line in your CSV data file.

 ### With Header Line